-In case of a behavioral health (mental health and substance use) emergency - Call the toll-free NH Rapid Response Access Point (1-833-710-6477) anytime day or night.
+Or, call or text the toll-free NH Rapid Response Access Point (1-833-710-6477) anytime day or night.
+Crisis response services are available over the phone, by text, or face-to-face.

-For a description of emergency mental health and substance use services, refer to the Chapter 4 (Benefits Chart).
+For a description of emergency mental health and substance use services, refer to Chapter 4 (Benefits Chart: Emergency medical care; Outpatient mental health services; Substance use disorder (SUD) treatment services).

 Method Behavioral Health Services (Mental Health or Substance Use Disorder Services) - Contact Information

 CALL 1-866-769-3085

 Calls to this number are toll-free.
 Normal business hours of operation are Monday-Wednesday 8:00 a.m. to 8:00 p.m. and Thursday - Friday 8:00 a.m. to 5:00 p.m.

 Member Services also has free language interpreter services available for non-English speakers.

 TTY/TDD 1-855-742-0123 Relay 711

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

 WRITE NH Healthy Families

-2 Executive Park Drive Bedford, NH 03110
+2 Executive Park Drive

-TANED CAMP ,
+Bedford, NH 03110

 WEBSITE www.NHhealthyfamilies.com